tensorflow/docs/site/en/r1/guide/debugger.md

-In this example, we have already registered a tensor filter called `tfdbg.has_inf_or_nan`, which simply determines if there are any `nan` or `inf` values in any intermediate tensors (tensors that are neither inputs or outputs of the `Session.run()` call, but are in the path leading from the inputs to the outputs).
+In this example, we have already registered a tensor filter called `tfdbg.has_inf_or_nan`, which simply determines if there are any `nan` or `inf` values in any intermediate tensors (tensors that are neither inputs nor outputs of the `Session.run()` call, but are in the path leading from the inputs to the outputs).
 This filter is for `nan`s and `inf`s is a common enough use case that we ship it with the